leeboardtools/mimon/UIDesignNotes.md

     - Root Imbalance account for the default currency.
     - Additional imbalance accounts as needed for other currencies.

+- Should we be able to disable lots?

 - AccountRegister
     - Auto-complete